posl/sugihara_record_resolver/README.md

 ```

-## How to Prepare Dataset
-### Before Running Our Scripts
-Make sure your Java Development Kit (JDK) version is 17 or higher.
-No other special tools are required.

 ### Dataset OSS URLs
 We provide dataset OSS urls in 'list' directory.
 Note that some of them may not be available now because we collected these URLs by scraping on June 1, 2023.